 Your requirements for an overlay may be fairly simple, for example the company logo plus the address and contact details of its offices.
-In this case, the company logo will become part of the AFP overlay.
+In this case, select File - Get image to incorporate the company logo as part of the AFP overlay.
+Anytime you print that overlay, the same logo will print with it.